micmejia/bible-dump/NKJV/Numbers/Num 7.md

 Two carts and four oxen he gave to the sons of Gershon, according to their service;

 ###### 8
-and four carts and eight oxen he gave to the sons of Merari, according to their service, under the [^b]authority of Ithamar the son of Aaron the priest.
+and four carts and eight oxen he gave to the sons of Merari, according to their service, under the authority of Ithamar the son of Aaron the priest.

 ###### 9
 But to the sons of Kohath he gave none, because theirs _was_ the service of the holy things, _which_ they carried on their shoulders.